blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: actuator

-      the name of the actuator that the sensor is monitoring. **type** string
+      the name of the actuator that the sensor is monitoring.

+      :type: string

 .. class:: SCA_AlwaysSensor(SCA_ISensor)